The Origin of the Family, Private Property and the State: Family and property

-Engels's ideas on the role of property in the creation of the modern family and as such modern civilization begin to become more transparent in the latter part of Chapter 2 as he begins to elaborate on the question of the monogamous relationship and the freedom to enter into (or refuse) such a relationship.
+Engels' ideas on the role of property in the creation of the modern family and as such modern civilization begin to become more transparent in the latter part of Chapter 2 as he begins to elaborate on the question of the monogamous relationship and the freedom to enter into (or refuse) such a relationship.
 Bourgeois law dictates the rules for relationships and inheritances.
 As such, two partners, even when their marriage is not arranged, will always have the preservation of inheritance in mind and as such will never be entirely free to choose their partner.
-Engels argues that a relationship based on property rights and forced monogamy will only lead to the proliferation of immorality and prostitution.
+Engels argues that a relationship based on property rights and forced monogamy will only lead to the proliferation of sexual immorality and prostitution.

 The only class, according to Engels, which is free from these restraints of property, and as a result from the danger of moral decay, is the proletariat, as they lack the monetary means that are the basis of (as well as threat to) the bourgeois marriage.
 Monogamy is therefore guaranteed by the fact that theirs is a voluntary sex-love relationship.

 The social revolution which Engels believed was about to happen would eliminate class differences, and therefore also the need for prostitution and the enslavement of women.
 If men needed only to be concerned with sex-love and no longer with property and inheritance, then monogamy would come naturally.